Written by: Robert Hamer, CC2K Staff Writer

 Author: Robert Hamer, CC2K Staff Writer

-Robert Hamer is CC2K’s newest columnist and formerly the most beloved or despised staff writer of Awards Circuit, depending on who you ask.
+Robert Hamer is CC2K’s resident opinion columnist.
 In addition to being a self-centered 30 year-old white man living in northeastern suburbia who obsesses over movies and nerd culture ephemera, he also works to ensure Donald Trump does not succeed in permanently destroying the United States.